A Stochastic Conceptual Model for the Coupled ENSO and MJO: Additional model analysis

 Figure \ref{fig:SI_ENSO_Time_Series} presents additional model results.
 While the main text focuses on the two SST variables, this figure includes time series and statistics for other variables in the stochastic conceptual model.
 The thermocline in the WP, $h_W$, exhibits statistics comparable to observations.
-The wind statistics closely match the observations, capturing key features like positive skewness and a one-sided fat tail, which correspond to the westerly wind bursts, an important precursor for El Ni\~no events.
+The intraseasonal wind statistics closely match the observations, capturing the zero mean and symmetry over time.
+Additionally, in both observations and the model simulation, the intraseasonal wind on average favors WWBs leading up to EP El Ni\~no events.
 Accompanying the time series, Hovmoller diagrams of SST and MJO during the same period are also shown.
-Notably, the decadal variability $I$ is more pronounced after $t=510$, resulting in a stronger zonal ocean advection effect (see \eqref{Interannual_ocean_model_T_C}).
-Consequently, more CP El Ni\~no events are observed during this period compared to the prior half of the simulation.
-In contrast, when $I$ approaches zero before $t=510$, several strong EP El Ni\~no events occur, along with more active MJO events.
+Notably, the decadal variability $I$ modulates the predominant type of El Ni\~no event: during intervals when $I$ is large, the zonal ocean advection is stronger (see \eqref{Interannual_ocean_model_T_C}) and CP El Ni\~no events are favored, whereas when $I$ is small, several strong EP El Ni\~no events occur, along with more active MJO events.
+This modulation can be seen by comparing the decadal variable $I$ in Panel (a) with the SST Hovmoller diagram in Panel (e).

-Figure \ref{fig:SI_SST_Wind_Time_Series} displays $T_E$ alongside the two wind components in the WP: the interannual wind ($u_W$) and the intraseasonal wind ($\bar{u}_M$).
-The interannual wind is closely synchronized with $T_E$, showing only minor fluctuations due to randomness.
-However, the amplitude of this randomness is much smaller than that of the intraseasonal wind, which is linked to the MJO.
-As a result, variability in the interannual wind does not significantly overshadow the signals from the intraseasonal model.